2014-2015 Jahns Lecturer

-Eldon is offering a broad range of talks, including several that focus on the process and methodology of the work that would be suitable to a classroom presentation, as well as several results-oriented science talks that would be good for a graduate symposium.
-All talks are aimed for 45 minutes, though questions and discussions can go on forever if interest remains and schedules permit.
-The talks offered are:
+Eldon offered a broad range of talks, including several that focus on the process and methodology of the work that would be suitable to a classroom presentation, as well as several results-oriented science talks suitable for a graduate-level symposium.
+The talks offered are described below:

-Active Faulting and the Beverly Hills High School: An Unexpected Journey into Geo-Ethics: This talk is oriented towards the ethics of hazard disclosure, using the case of an “Active Fault Map” that was recently released by a public agency, and which showed multiple active faults through Beverly Hills High School, plus numerous other high rise buildings in the Century City area of western Los Angeles.
-The High School immediately undertook a comprehensive fault hazard investigation; the methodology and findings of which are detailed in this talk.
-How this public release was handled, and the on-going consequences of its release, are the core of the talk.
-But when it is shown that none of the “active faults” were actually observed in making the map, and that none have yet been found in the flurry of geological investigations the map triggered, is when the real ethical questions start.
+Active Faulting and the Beverly Hills High School: An Unexpected Journey into Geo-Ethics: This talk is oriented towards the ethics of hazard disclosure, using the case of an “Active Fault Map” that had been recently released by a public agency, and which showed multiple active faults through Beverly Hills High School, plus numerous other high-rise buildings in the Century City area of western Los Angeles.
+The High School immediately undertook a comprehensive fault hazard investigation; the talk details the methodology and findings of that study.
+The core of the talk also describes how the public release of the fault map was handled, and the on-going consequences of its release.
+The ethical questions begin, however, when Mr. Gath explains that none of the “active faults” shown on the map had been actually observed, and that no active fault has yet been found in the flurry of geological investigations the map triggered.

 Paleoseismology of the North Panamá Deformed Belt from Uplifted Coral Platforms at Moín and Limón, Costa Rica: This talk illustrates the value of Quaternary geomorphology to understand the paleoseismic history of a large offshore thrust fault.
 By recognizing that a coastal-fringing coral reef that was uplifted in a M7.6 1991 earthquake was repeated multiple times on the landscape, it was possible to use the paleo-reefs, and their ages and vertical separation, as proxies for prior paleoseismic events.
 This talk focuses on the methodology of the investigation, and how its results were used in the Probabilistic Seismic Hazard Assessment calculations for design of a new harbor on the Caribbean coast of Costa Rica.

 Geological and Geotechnical Investigation into the Causes of a Killer Landslide: This talk is a good introduction to landslides, covering landslide geomorphology, terminology, and ultimate causation by looking at a recent case study.
 The slide, which resulted in many deaths, serves as an excellent opportunity to understand the factors (geology, environment, and human) that led to its failure.
-The talk illustrates the geomorphic features characteristic to all landslides, the methodology of how a landslide study is conducted, the various causal forces involved, and how they lead up to the final triggering mechanism.
-It is probably best suited to a classroom presentation.
+The talk illustrates the geomorphic features characteristic to all landslides, the methodology of how a landslide study is conducted, the various causal forces involved, and how they lead to the final triggering mechanism.

 Natural Hazard Identification, Impact Analysis, and Risk Assessment for Community Disaster Mitigation Planning: This talk presents the methodology of hazard map preparation for use by city and county governments for land use planning, hazard mitigation, and loss prevention.
 Examples will be shown for several southern California cities and counties, including active fault and seismicity, landslide and slope instability, flooding, wildfire, liquefaction, tsunami, and other types of hazard maps.
 These maps provide the foundation for all public Safety Elements in California and for Disaster Mitigation Plans nationwide.
 Illustrating the hazard, communicating how hazard becomes risk, and helping our communities mitigate that risk is a critical skill set for engineering geologists to develop.

 Mitigation of Surface-Fault Rupture: Updating California’s Alquist-Priolo Earthquake Fault Zoning Act for the New Millennium: Following the 1971 Sylmar earthquake, enactment of the California Alquist-Priolo (A-P) “Earthquake Fault Zoning Act” has been an important program to mitigate surface-fault rupture.
-While the legislative intent to prohibit new structures from being built across future fault rupture hazards was progressive for its time, the A-P has become a 42-year old law in need of revision and modernization to reflect the four decades of improved knowledge of geologic fault hazards and earthquake engineering of soils and structures.
+While the legislative intent to prohibit new structures from being built across future fault rupture hazards was progressive for its time, the A-P has become a 42-year-old law in need of revision and modernization to reflect the four decades of improved knowledge of geologic fault hazards and earthquake engineering of soils and structures.
 The public, and our profession, is better served by upgrading the A-P for consistency with the risks associated with other natural hazards; fault rupture mitigation be required for faults that are within 500 years of their average recurrence interval, and mitigation can include geotechnical and structural solutions for smaller displacements or avoidance if the offsets are large.
-This talk is suitable for professional groups.

 Environmental and Engineering Geology: An Overview of the Profession: This talk presents an overview of the broad scope of the engineering geology profession, based on my personal experience from 35 years as a consulting engineering geologist working in Turkey, Portugal, Costa Rica, Mexico, Papua New Guinea, Panama, the western US, and more to come.
 Note that I have never worked in a large company or in government, but have frequently worked for them, [and I do not do hazardous waste], so my paradigms are based on only a modest sample set of the various career opportunities out there.
 But it has been a fun career so far.
 This talk is fast, shallow, and opinionated – suitable for an informal [think pizza] setting of students interested in what types of projects and jobs are out there, what I think is important academically, how to get in front of the hiring bus, and just an opportunity to talk and answer questions.